wireapp/wire-docs/src/how-to/upgrade/config-references/wire-server-5.24.0.md

 gundeck:
   config:
     redis:
-      host: redis-ephemeral # This one is already references in the mandatory catefory
+      host: redis-ephemeral # This one is already referenced in the mandatory catefory
       port: 6379
       connectionMode: "master" # master | cluster
       enableTls: false